What We Publish

-IoT For All is dedicated to providing the highest-quality, unbiased content, resources, and news centered on the Internet of Things (IoT) and related disciplines such as AI, VR/AR, data science, telecommunications, and so forth.
-All content must offer a good, clear answer to “how will reading this be valuable to me?”.
-Good answers include: It’s educational, it’s informative, it provides useful resources to the reader or it’s entertaining.
+IoT For All is dedicated to providing the highest-quality, unbiased content, resources, and news centered on the Internet of Things (IoT) and related fields such as AI, VR/AR, data science, telecommunications, and so forth.
+All submissions must offer a good, clear answer to the question, “how will reading this be valuable to me?”.
+Good answers include: It’s educational, it’s informative, it provides useful resources to the reader, or it’s entertaining.
 Ideally, it’s a combination of these.

-We try to avoid heavily promotional content — basically if the content is directly trying to sell the audience something directly.
-Whether it’s a product, a service, a tool, a book, a training course, tickets to an event, or a website that profits from views and ads.
-We aim to keep our content free of promotional material to provide a better environment for educational and resourceful content.
+We avoid promotional content, which means any content that is directly trying to sell something to the audience.
+Whether it’s a product, service, tool, book, training course, or tickets to an event.
+We aim to keep our content non-promotional to provide an unbiased environment for learning about the Internet of Things.

 Write in clear and easily understandable language.
-Too often, IoT-related resources written by engineers are oriented toward engineers and overly technical.
-We publish a range of resources— from non-technical introductions to highly technical teardowns of specific IoT technologies.
+Too often, IoT-related resources written by engineers are overly technical.
+We publish a range of resources—from non-technical introductions to highly-technical teardowns of specific IoT technologies.
 However, always remember that simplicity comes after complexity.
 Strive to include as wide an audience as possible in your writing.
 And if highly technical language or acronyms aren’t essential to the specific piece, don’t use them.
 Lastly, add a little personality to your writing!

 And finally, your post should be between 500 and 2000 words.

 - If it’s your first time publishing with us, just send us your article through this portal.
 (If you’d like to contribute more regularly, use this portal).

-- We will review all submissions thoroughly and get back to you within 3 business days.
-We rarely take longer than that to respond, but if we do, don’t worry – we’re just having a hectic week.
+- We will review all submissions thoroughly and get back to you within approximately 3-5 business days.
+We rarely take longer than that to respond, but if we do, don’t worry—our small team is just having a hectic week.

-- After being accepted and reviewed, your article can take from 1 day up to 3 weeks to be published, depending on the queue and editorial planning — but don\’t worry we will let you know via email exactly when your article will be published as soon as we’ve scheduled it.
+- After being accepted and reviewed, your article can take from seven days up to one month to be published, depending on the queue and editorial planning.
+Don’t worry, we’ll let you know via email exactly when your article will be published as soon as we’ve scheduled it.

 Absolutely!
 If you have content you have already created and posted elsewhere and you want to breathe new life into that content, then IoT For All is the perfect place to do just that.
 We do ask that whenever possible you write an original post for IoT For All to share.
 Original just means that you wait at least two weeks after the post goes live on IoT For All before you publish elsewhere (like your own personal or company blog), for SEO purposes.